marqo-ai/marqo/README.md

 # Search this index with a simple text query
 results = mq.index("my-first-multimodal-index").search(
     q="Give me some images of vehicles and modes of transport.
-I am especially interested in air travel and commercial aeroplanes.", )
+I am especially interested in air travel and commercial aeroplanes."
+)

 print("Query 1:")